 Ch = cost of holding per unit of inventory

-Let’s take a look at an example of calculating EOQ:
+Let’s look at an example of calculating EOQ:

 D = 15,000